All horses being permanently exported to China from Australia must complete the following:

 - Treatment for Internal and External Parasites

-All blood tests must return a negative result from the testing laboratory to be eligable to travel.
+All blood tests must return a negative result from the testing laboratory to be eligible to travel.

-For more information on specific requirements for exports from Australia to Hong Kong please contact our office.
+For more information on specific requirements for exports from Australia to China please contact our office.